Mike Corkins

-He finished his career with a total of 19 wins, 28 losses, 9 saves, 48 games finished, and an ERA of 4.39.
+Corkins finished his career with a total of 19 wins, 28 losses, 9 saves, 48 games finished, and an ERA of 4.39.
+His 459.1 innings pitched and 157 games pitched are the most of any pitcher to exclusively play for the Padres during their career.

 Corkins' major league debut with San Diego was mentioned in pitcher Jim Bouton's 1969 book, Ball Four.
 The book cites infielder Marty Martínez as yelling "Welcome to the National League, kid." from the Houston Astros dugout during Corkins' poor performance (a 9–2 loss).

+Corkins died in Lake Havasu City, Arizona, at the age of 77.